innolitics/n2y/README.md

 ### v0.4.2

-- Sanatize filenames (so that a notion page called "HFE/UE Report" won't attempt to create a directory.
+- Sanitize filenames (so that a notion page called "HFE/UE Report" won't attempt to create a directory.
+- Remove styling that is tracked in Notion but is not visible in their UI, so as to avoid generating confusing output.
+In particular, remove styling from page titles and bolding for header blocks.

 ### v0.4.1